Senzoku District

 Somebody flushed the toilet.
-Thackeray stirred on upper bunk.
+Thackeray rolled over on the upper bunk.
 The slats under the mattress creaked.
-He opened his eyes and listened to the winter rain blowing across the tar and gravel roof of the apartment.
+He opened his eyes and listened to the winter rain blowing across the tar and gravel roof of the church apartment.

-He snuggled under his futon and electric blanket.
-He felt safe beneath the covers.
+He snuggled deeper under his futon and electric blanket, safe beneath the covers.
 How long had he been here?
-Six weeks, seven weeks.
+Six, seven weeks.
 Years, it seemed.
-Christmas had come and gone, just another working day.
+Christmas had come and gone, another working day.
 Nobody was homesick.
 Or nobody was willing to admit it.

 McGowan plodded out of the bathroom tying the strings of the hospital greens he used for pajama bottoms.
 He yawned and scratched his tangled, rusty hair.
-McGowan carried a tall and gawky presence about him, a contrast with his sharp, blue eyes set deeply into an otherwise languid face.
+McGowan carried a tall, gawky presence about him, a striking contrast with the pair of sharp, blue eyes set deeply into an otherwise languid face.

 McGowan was immediately wide awake.
 "Where?"